 We found the fabric for this wreath at our local quilting store as a fat quarter stack and loved the color combinations.
 The pack came with six fat quarters and that was enough for both our wreaths.
 We both ended up using just five of the six fabrics.
 Above you can see my fished pillow wreath and below is my mom’s – they look almost identical of course but we arranged our pillows a little differently.

 My mom made her first pillow wreath before I was born, a Christmas one that matched our tree skirt and stockings.
 I loved seeing the wreath hung up for the holidays and love that I have pillow wreaths in my home now too.
 They have really become something my mom and I enjoy planning for and doing together.
 We already have the fabrics for Thanksgiving so hopefully I’ll be able to make that before the holiday!

 Supplies Needed for DIY Halloween Pillow Wreath:

 - Wire wreath form.
-I used 12″ diameter wreath
+I used a 12 inch wire wreath frame

 - 5 (or six) different fabrics for the pillows – 1/4 yard of each is plenty

 - 3/8″ ribbon in coordinating color – you’ll need 2 rolls